Contextlib

 A class needs to implement

-methods to be used as a context manager. -
+__enter__and__exit__methods to be used as a context manager. -

 - If no exception occurs, all three arguments are

-.
+None.
 Else, they contain the exception details.

 class MyCtx: